Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/alpha_centauri.md

 !!! note

         Multithreading is disabled per default in a job.
-To make use of it include the Slurm parameter `--hint=multithread` in your job script or command line, or set the environment variable `SLURM_HINT=multithread` before job submission.
+        See the [Slurm page](slurm.md) on how to enable it.

 ### Modules